-Conductor renewal is however required for light copper lines in the next ten years.
-Older light copper conductors are reaching of end of life.
+Conductor renewal is, however, now required for light copper lines in the network.
+Older light copper conductors are reaching end of life.
 Over the life of the conductor, vibration fatigue and annealing from passing fault currents results in loss of tensile strength.
 This is evidenced by an increased occurrence of conductor breakages when conductors are clashed together or otherwise abnormally stressed.
-There have been no incidences of conductor breakage under normal loading conditions however.
+However, there have been no incidences of conductor breakage under normal static loading conditions.

-A programme to replace approx. 210km of light copper conductors on the network over ten years is entering its fifth year.
+A programme to replace approx. 210km of light copper conductors on the network over ten years is entering its sixth year.